-The key to improving your employee retention is hiring individuals who fit your company culture.
-They could be the most qualified candidate in the running, however if the work environment and team dynamics do not suit their personality and working style, they are unlikely to stay with the organisation for long.
+The key to improving employee retention is hiring individuals who fit your company culture.
+They could be the most qualified candidate in the running, however, if the work environment and team dynamics do not suit their personality and working style, they are unlikely to stay with the organization for long.

 Here are a handful of ways that you can assess a candidate’s culture fit:

 1) Know what qualities you are looking for

 If you don’t have an idea of the kind of individual you are looking to fill a particular role, how will you know when you’ve found someone suitable?
 Ahead of meeting candidates, construct a list of the qualities that you would like the ideal employee to possess, including their personality traits and work ethic, as well as the skills and experience required for the job.
 For example, is the role better suited to a studious introvert who works well independently?
 Or would someone who is a little more outgoing and good with people suit the culture more?

 You will learn much more about an individual by asking open-ended questions that get them talking about themselves than closed questions that leave little room for elaboration.
 Try to ask questions both in relation to work and their personal interests and give them the opportunity to speak freely in order to get an insight into their personality and how they communicate.
 Asking them questions to do with culture, such as what they enjoyed about their last workplace or how they stay motivated, will help you to directly compare what they want from a workplace and what you can offer.
 Some employers also like to ask slightly quirky and outside the box kind of questions, that may not have anything to do with the role but can divulge a lot about the kind of person the candidate is.

 3) See how they interact with others